ajasmin/telus_usage_android_widget/README.md

       Client app for retriving the reports stored on App Engine

-Both of these include an Eclipse project.
+All of these include an Eclipse project.

 Installing